verityw/rss2020-team9/README.md

 ## Technical Details
 We implemented the following algorithms using the Python bindings for the [Robot Operating System (ROS)](ros.org) message-passing framework.
 Development, simulation testing, and the final challenge were all done in [Ubuntu 18.04](https://releases.ubuntu.com/18.04.5/).
 The initial labs were also implemented on a physical robot racecar platform sporting a [ZED Stereo Camera](https://www.stereolabs.com/zed/), [Hokuyo UST-10LX Range Finder](https://hokuyo-usa.com/products/lidar-obstacle-detection/ust-10lx) LIDAR, and [NVIDIA Jetson TX2](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-tx2/) as the onboard computer, also running the Ubuntu 18.04.
 More details regarding the system can be found [here](https://racecar.mit.edu/).

+## Lab 1 & 2: Git, VMs, and ROS

+The first lab assignment we received was simply to install Ubuntu 18.04 or install a virtual machine running the OS, as both would be integral for later labs.
+The assignment also introduced ROS, which was then used to run a basic simulation for us to test wall following algorithms on.

 ## Lab 3: Wall Following and Safety Controller
 Paper · Briefing · Code